github/hackathons/README.md

 ## 🔮 [Tips and Tricks](https://github.com/github/hackathons/blob/main/TipsandTricks.md)

 The [Tips and Tricks file](https://github.com/github/hackathons/blob/main/TipsandTricks.md) contains lots of information on how to run your hackathon.
-Whether you're thinking about running and in-person or online hackathon, this document will help you answer lots of questions you'll be asking.
+Whether you're thinking about running an in-person or online hackathon, this document will help you answer lots of questions you'll be asking.

 You can [download](https://github.com/github/hackathons/files/6497549/GitHub.Hackathon.Tips.and.Tricks.2020.pdf) this document as a PDF.
 Feel free to use it, share it around, and consult it.